hernantz/blog/content/one-configpy-to-config-all.md

 ## Conclusions

+Don't take responsability of gathering configuration when developing a library.

-Always use a single `config.py` file that gathers all settings and load it before starting the program.
+In your app, always use a single `config.py` file that gathers all settings and load it before starting the program.
 Use [prettyconf][15] since it follows the settings discovery architecture for projects that we've shown, [or will soon][12].

-Configuration for each service should be handled separately, do not use a single `config.py` to configure nginx and postgres for instance.

 Keep in mind what belongs to which realm when writing code/scripts.
 Everything can live in the same repo, but at least they will be in different folders (src and ops, for example).
+Configuration for each service should be handled separately, do not use a single `config.py` to configure nginx and postgres for instance.

 Consolidate a very similar set of tools for dev and production envs.
 Containers are gaining popularity everywhere, use something like [docker][13]